-The main issue with this otherwise fantastic dessert is that it contains raw eggs in its original version.
-That’s the issue also with Tiramisu: another favourite dessert of mine.
-One thing I am not willing to do in my culinary experiments is to prepare food that is not 100% safe to eat.
+This otherwise fantastic dessert has one little problem: the original recipe calls for raw eggs.
+And one thing I am not willing to do is to offer to my audience recipes that might not be 100% safe to eat.
 For that reason I tried to fix the problem in the only possible way: to cook the eggs while beating them.

 I found these instructions very helpful and followed them mostly.
 Eventually I made a semifreddo that was not too sweet but very smooth and tasty.
 Mmmm, I think I have to make a new one pretty soon.